Asian stocks off to a slow start, eyeing China stimulus, Powell testimonies

-SYDNEY : Asian shares started cautiously on Monday after their best weekly run in five months, as investors looked ahead to China's rate decision and U.S. Federal Reserve Chair Jerome Powell's testimonies for clues on the rate path ahead.
+SYDNEY: Asian shares started cautiously on Monday (Jun 19) after their best weekly run in five months, as investors looked ahead to China's rate decision and US Federal Reserve Chair Jerome Powell's testimonies for clues on the rate path ahead.

 MSCI's broadest index of Asia-Pacific shares outside Japan was 0.1 per cent lower, after hitting a four-month high on Friday and finishing up 3 per cent for the week, the best since January.